If you have not started planning your retirement, the years can disappear before you know it.

 Rules, Contribution Limits, and Prohibited Transactions

 Once a person reaches age 59 1/2, they can begin making withdrawals tax-free.
-However, the IRS only requires withdrawals at age 72, known as required minimum distributions (RMDs).
+Note that Traditional SDIRAs require minimum distributions (RMDs) starting at age 73.
+Roth SDIRAs do not have RMDs.

 Withdrawing funds before age 59 1/2 will result in a 10% penalty.
 The account holder will also need to pay income tax on the withdrawal amount based on their ordinary income tax rate.